Comprehension Questions- Frindle

 Chapter 8

-2. What did Nick feel his meeting was like when he met with Mrs. Granger after school? a conference during a war p.
+1. What figurative language did Nick use to compare his meeting to when he met with Mrs. Granger after school? metaphor: a conference during a war p.
 44

 Chapter 9